 The way in which our Choices are now organised means that your daughter will be able to take 8 or 9 subjects.
 She will be able to choose up to 4 subjects which she will study alongside the compulsory courses.
 In addition to this she will, of course, continue to have lessons in Physical Education as a non-examined subject.

 The school reserves the right to exercise its professional judgement when coming to a final decision as to which subjects are to be studied.
 We endeavour to provide all students with their first choice subjects, however every year, in every school, there are a small number of combinations of subjects that cannot be accommodated.

-I hope that you will find the information in the booklet below helpful and I look forward to seeing you at the Guided Choices Evening on Tuesday 4th February 2020.
+We hope you find the Guided Choices Booklet below useful and look forward to seeing you at the Guided Choices Live Event on Wednesday 3rd February 2021.